 The resulting campaign, created in partnership with the Bellas Artes Museum, and dubbed "The Artois Probability," yielded a series of print ads and outdoor billboards for the time-honored beer.

 The creative?
 Historic art.
 The copy: Pure data-driven speculation, like a frothy beer mustache.
-It's easygoing ans inspires the imagination, it deepens the brand story.
+It's easygoing, inspires the imagination, and deepens the brand story.
 And it's probably one of the funnest uses of algo-magic we've seen in advertising since everybody started freaking out about A.I.
 We'll never look at a finely painted pub scene the same way again.

-"All masterpieces, whether of high or low probability, are now part of our campaign, hoping that you will think of Stella Artois every time you see a beer in a painting," Moreira concludes.
+"All masterpieces, whether of high or low probability, are now part of our campaign," Moreira goes on.
+"Hoping that you will think of Stella Artois every time you see a beer in a painting."

 See some campaign images below.
 Click to enlarge: